pcdshub/pcds-recipes/README.md

 # pcds-recipes
 Collection of conda recipes for PCDS software at LCLS.

-Python packages should, in general, contain working conda recipes within the project for proper versioning.
-This repository is then for packages that don't include recipes but don't belong on conda-forge and for non-python packages for which we must write a custom recipe.
-The packages here generally won't have much use outside of LCLS's EPICS-centric controls environment.
+This repository is for conda recipes for packages that don't automatically upload to the pcds-tag channel, but also can't be found on conda-forge or in defaults.
+These tend to be community packages like EPICS, packages from other groups at SLAC, and packages that we need to patch for some reason or another.